-If you are teaching young people about the labour market, a variety of free lesson plans that can be used with ‘What Work Leicestershire’ are available via the National Careers Service (NCS), download the plans at the base of this page.
+A variety of free lesson plans that can be used with ‘What Work Leicestershire’ are available via the National Careers Service (NCS), download the plans at the base of this page.
 You can also sign up for weekly LLEP updates on local economic news including labour market news by emailing: Tiffany.Freeman@llep.org.uk

 Films that can support careers discussions

 The LLEP and CEC have produced six short free films that can be used in careers lessons to open discussions around employability and local industries.
 These were filmed with local employers at LLEP/Careers and Enterprise events in 2018 and at our 2016 Careers Speednetworking event, held at the Leicester Racecourse.
 The link to the six videos is below, please click on either link to play:

 New films for 2018….